 - Education Credits – As your children get older, you may be able to take advantage of either the American Opportunity Credit (AOC) or the Lifetime Learning Credit (LLC) that applies to the costs of higher education — but you must choose between the two.
 The AOC can yield up to $2,500 in tax credits that are refundable up to 40%, while the LLC can provide up to $2,000 in credit but is not refundable.
 Details on qualifications and phase-out limits are available in IRS Publication 970, "Tax Benefits for Education".
 The new tax law kept both these credits in place without change.

 - Student Loan Interest Deduction – If you do not meet the qualifications for the education credits, you may be able to deduct up to $2,500 in student loan interest.
-To claim this deduction, your MAGI must be $160,000 or less if married filing jointly, or $80,000 or less for single filers.
+To claim this deduction, your MAGI must be $165,000 or less if married filing jointly, or $80,000 or less for single filers.
 Publication 970 also covers this deduction.
-Note that the former Tuition and Fees Deduction has already expired.

 - Tax-Free 529 Savings – The TCJA has expanded the use of funds in 529 savings plans.
 Before the new law, these funds could be drawn from your 529 plan tax-free only if used for qualified college expenses.
-Now you may use this fund to accumulate tax-free savings to pay for private elementary and high school fees, too.
-While this doesn't apply to the 2017 tax return you'll file this April, it is worth keeping in mind while planning for your child's education.
+Now you may use this fund to accumulate tax-free savings to pay for private elementary and high school fees up to $10,000, too.

 Take special care to investigate the tax credits, because they are more valuable than deductions.
 Tax credits are subtracted directly from the taxes that you owe, while deductions only reduce your taxable income, and therefore reduce your tax bill by the percentage of your tax rate.
-For example, a $1,000 deduction lowers your taxes by $250 if you are in the 25% tax bracket, while a $1,000 tax credit lowers your taxes by the full $1,000.
+Confirms Bronnenkant, "Credits are, in general, more valuable than deductions, because they reduce your taxes dollar for dollar."
+For example, a $1,000 deduction lowers your taxes by $100 if you are in the 10% tax bracket, while a $1,000 tax credit lowers your taxes by the full $1,000.

 Who knew that your new addition to the family could bring you all these tax benefits?
 Don't forget about them come tax time — but in the meantime, simply get used to your new lifestyle and take the time to enjoy your new bundle of joy.
 Before you know it, he or she will be asking for the car keys… and then your insurance will go up!